hypnopump/tr_files/README.md

 # Files the school project
-This repository is plenty of useful codes about (Atyificial Intelligence / Machine Learning) written in Python - TensorFlow
+This repository is plenty of useful codes about (Artificial Intelligence / Machine Learning) written in Python - TensorFlow

 # Installation
 ```